What the MORE Act that just passed in the HoR would mean for your cannabis business

 The Marijuana Opportunity Reinvestment and Expungement Act, or the MORE Act, was introduced in the House of Representatives by Representative Jerrold Nadler back in 2021.
 The prime directive of the bill was the decriminalization of cannabis.

-With the MORE Act, possession, growing, and retail sales of cannabis would be legal across the United States on a federal level, meaning that cannabis businesses and consumers could operate just like all other businesses making legal products.
-Some of the main objectives of the MORE Act include;
+With the MORE Act, possession, growing, and retail sales of cannabis would be legal across the United States on a federal level.
+Which means that cannabis businesses and consumers could operate just like all other businesses making legal products.
+Some of the main objectives of the

-If the Senate passes it, this would represent a monumental shift in US federal policy towards cannabis which would finally get it on the same wavelength as public sentiment, which is overwhelmingly pro-legalization.
+If the Senate passes it, this would represent a monumental shift in US federal policy.
+Due to which cannabis which would finally get it on the same wavelength as the public sentiment.

 What the MORE Act would mean for your cannabis business